ntoll/drogulus/README.rst

 Check out the project's website for more details: http://drogul.us

-Drogulus is a resilient federated data store and computation platform designed for simplicity, security, openness and fun.
+Drogulus is a programmable peer-to-peer data store designed for simplicity, security, openness and fun.
 It's also an exercise in practical philosophy.

 It's influenced by ideas from Fluidinfo (an openly writable data store), Kademlia (a distributed hash table), Lisp, public/private key cryptography with